 But still, we’re left in the dark.
 Nobody actually knows — something that the subservient left, who are ‘waiting until the facts are in’ before making a judgement, are keen to point out.
 It’s all Twitter smoke and Facebook mirrors.
 There certainly is chilling evidence, but, given the extraordinary secrecy that even small corporations, let alone massively powerful elite organisations, are ruled by, anything uncovered that exposes their dastardly plans is prima facie suspicious.
 It could turn out that nothing like the worst fears of lockdown sceptics come to pass.
 I certainly wouldn’t bet on it, but it’s not certain.

 So those are the options.
 No doubt the truth is a mix of all four.
-My guess would be 60% option four (a weak version of — via influence, not freaky-deaky control), 30% option two, 7% option three and — for there are well-intentioned people even in the bowels of the beast — 3% option one.
-My own pet theory is that elites, well aware of the horrors of the coming collapse, have made plans to increase control over their populations and this event, whatever the cause, has been a move (either opportunistic or planned or a mixture of the two) in that direction.
+My guess would be 55% option four (a weak version of — via influence, not freaky-deaky control), 35% option two (the system and its managers taking advantage of a global crisis), 7% option three and — for there are well-intentioned people even in the bowels of the beast — 3% option one.
+My own pet theory is that elites, well aware of the horrors of the coming collapse (financial / ecological), have made plans to increase control over their populations and this event, whatever the cause, has been a move (either opportunistic or planned or a mixture of the two) in that direction.
 Your guess will probably be different, and the truth, if we ever discover what it really is, will no doubt be different again.
 Perhaps it was just a big mistake?
 It’s possible.
 Or perhaps an interdimensional shape-shifting brotherhood really are behind it all?
 Or perhaps we’re all about to be uploaded into the next version of Windows?

 But, ultimately, it doesn’t matter.